4RTY05HK4/NTP-Clock/README.md

 The device is programmed with micropython, uses four 8x8 LED matrixes, DS3231 and have automatic display dimming controlled by a light sensitivity sensor made with photoresistor and built-in ADC.

+## As of 4 October 2021 NTP functionality was added.
+Using standard HTTP protocol the device is now able to provide time and date.
+Any other IoT device than wants to get that information shall connect to the device on given IP address with given GET method.
+To prevent the clock from not working properly, as it is primary function of the device, the NTP functionality, as well as managing Wi-Fi was moved to secondary thread.
+Device and newly added functionality was tested for critical errors and none were detected, however it requires more testing before submitting the final version.